rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

-**4.2.1** Run R console (as user = Admin).
-(You can also enter these as commands in RStudio)
+**5.2.2** Run R console (as user = Admin).

-**4.2.2** Now Log in user=MOTUS_USER, Run R console, and repeat the package installs.

 **Note:** R may ask you to select a mirror site - Use one physically close to you.
 I used the mirror at OSU in Oregon)

-Enter the following install.packages cmds into the R Console just to make sure all are installed for the both the Admin user and MOTUS_USER.
-I suggest doing them one linr at a time.
+Enter the following install.packages cmds into the R Console.
+I suggest doing them one line at a time to waatch for any failures.

     install.packages("shiny")
     install.packages("shinymeta")